JAISHREE-SS/ECGArrhythmia/README.md

-# ECG Project — by Person B
+# ECG Project

 This project contains **preprocessed MIT-BIH ECG dataset**, dashboards, and a Flask API for **arrhythmia detection simulation**.

-Person A can directly use this for **training models, testing dashboards, or integrating live predictions**.
+use this for **training models, testing dashboards, or integrating live predictions**.

 ---